terry-dye/dj_mon/README.md

 If the credentials are not set, then the username and password are assumed to be the above mentioned.

+## ROADMAP

+* Filter by queue.
+* Option to periodically auto refresh views.
+* `rake` tasks to know job status from command line.

 ## Contributing

 1. Fork it